 Dislike the smell of your new sofa or carpet?
 Sprinkle some baking soda on these items and let them sit for about an hour before vacuuming them away.
 The baking soda will absorb any chemical odours, leaving your furniture and carpet smelling fresh!

-For removable covers and soft furnishings such as pillowcase, bedding and curtains, give it a good shake outside your home before washing it.
+For removable covers and soft furnishings such as pillowcases, bedding, and curtains, give it a good shake outside your home before washing it.
 This is to ensure that you’ve completely gotten rid of any dust that might be residing in the furniture.
 Additionally, these specks of dust can loosen the fabric weave, leading to wear and tear.

 Hiring Professional Post-Renovation Cleaning